Find the Little Way of Catholic Motherhood.

 What other moms have to say about Everyday Heroism:

 Your words spoke to me with a resounding sense of sisterhood: comforting, empathetic, mindful and spiritual.
-From the daily prayers to the thoughtfully written stories, this book will inspire mothers to live closer to God in their everyday tasks, which in turn will deliberately create faithful children.

 Bravo!
 Everyday Heroism is an engaging read which offers clarity and support for those on the often confusing path through motherhood!
 Spiritual and practical, from her heart to ours!